 The InAcademia.org service is set up as a ‘token translation service’, translating SAML2 attribute values on one side to a boolean value for use with another protocol on the other side.
-Although all sorts of protocols would be possible (OpenID Connect, REST API + oAuth2, OpenID and even SAML2), currently the service provides an OpenID Connect interface for Services.
+Although all sorts of protocols would be possible (OpenID Connect, REST API + oAuth2, OpenID and even SAML2), currently the service provides an OpenID Connect interface for merchants.

 The image below provides a schematic overview of the core components, protocols and flows involved.
 Note that the REST based API only validates student or staff membership and therefore does not carry any personal information.
 The service API is shielded with OpenID Connect, using the implicit grant scheme, which requires a user to authenticate and consent before a response is passed back to InAcademia.
 For user authentication, InAcademia uses the Identity Providers as provided via eduGAIN, the pan European interfederation for Research and Education.

 Authentication and attribute consumption is handled by the SAML Service Provider component of the InAcademia, which is a SAML2 SP and a member of eduGAIN.
 InAcademia itself is stateless; it does not cache or store the contents of the transaction in any way.
 Based on the requirements of the Service, InAcademia can perform a validation using a ‘Transient‘ or ‘Persistent‘ profile.

 For the transient profile no information whatsoever is provided to the merchant that can be used to build a profile of the user.